getbolster/angular-utils/README.md

 ### Blur

 I like how easy Angular's form validation is to use, but I feel like showing red borders and error messages on keypress is way too agressive.
 Using the blur custom directive, we can show warnings using Angular's native validation and show error messages onblur.

+### Float Label

+Inspired by [this dribbble from Matt D. Smith](http://dribbble.com/shots/1254439--GIF-Mobile-Form-Interaction), our float label implementation was originally created to save space on modal form popups.
+We quickly dropped the modal popups, but kept and refined the float label, eventually making it work with textareas and adding similar styling to our `<select>` and checkbox/radio button labels.
+This is still not 100% perfect, but it's a good proof of concept for the power of Angular's transclusion system.